On maximal regularity estimates for quasilinear evolution equations via the integral Bernstein method: Introduction

 which is the classical parabolic Sobolev exponent corresponding to the anisotropic space $W^{2,1}_m$ associated to the heat operator.
 Besides, we point out that the above estimates are stable as $\gamma\to0$.
 The first estimate \eqref{main1} extends previous qualitative bounds found in Theorem 1.9 of \cite{BDGOjfa} to a wider regime of summability (see Remark \ref{comparison}).
 In quantitative terms, both estimates can be seen as the parabolic counterpart of those obtained in Theorem 4.3-(i) and (ii) of \cite{CianchiMazyaJEMS} for stationary equations without lower order perturbations.
 Furthermore, as a byproduct our results provide the second-order estimate

 Such a bound agrees (at least formally) in the limit $m\to2$ with the level of regularity found in \cite{CianchiMazyaJGeom} for the case $m=2$ in the context of Dirichlet boundary conditions (see Theorem 2.2 therein).
 To our knowledge, this is the first instance of a second order estimate when $f\in L^m$, $m\neq 2$, in the parabolic setting.
-We mention that our approach provides new results even in the stationary framework, see Theorem \ref{mainapp}, where some contributions are already available \cite{Lou,Mercuri,Montoro,Mosconi}, and complements those in \cite{CGL} obtained in the superlinear regime.
+We mention that our approach provides new results even in the stationary framework, see Theorem \ref{mainapp}, where some contributions are already available \cite{Lou,Mercuri,Montoro,Mosconi}, and complement those in \cite{CGL} obtained in the superlinear regime.

-We conclude the treatment by raising the integrability of the gradient up to $L^\infty$ when $m>N+2$ without using nonlinear Calder\'on-Zygmund type estimates: this is done in Theorem \ref{mainintro3} combining the Bernstein method and the Stampacchia approach for zero-th order estimates, and appears to be new.
-This also provides an approach to increase the summability of the gradient from $L^r$ to $L^\infty$ for Hamilton-Jacobi type equations ($p=2$) driven by operators that do not satisfy the Calder\'on-Zygmund theory.
-These bounds were typically achieved by different methods that combine a variational Bernstein argument with an iteration \`a la De Giorgi-Moser \cite{DiBFriedman,Dib}, see Remark \ref{p<2}.\\
+We conclude the treatment by raising the integrability of the gradient up to $L^\infty$ when $m>N+2$ without using nonlinear Calder\'on-Zygmund type estimates: this is done in Theorem \ref{mainintro3} combining the Bernstein method and the Stampacchia approach for zero-th order estimates, and this appears to be new in the context of eikonal type nonlinearities.
+This also provides an approach to increase the summability of the gradient from $L^r$ to $L^\infty$ for Hamilton-Jacobi type equations ($p=2$) driven by diffusive operators that do not satisfy the Calder\'on-Zygmund theory.
+These bounds were typically achieved by different methods that combine a variational Bernstein argument with an iteration \`a la De Giorgi-Moser \cite{Dib,DiBFriedman}, see Remark \ref{p<2}.\\